-We are setting up a library for holding and sharing art and data provided by the co-creators of the ‘Seeding Treaties’ project, the library evolves as relationships deepen and expand.
+We are setting up a library for holding and sharing knowledge expressed through art and scientific data.
+Seeded by the co-creators of the ‘Seeding Treaties’ project, the library evolves as relationships deepen and expand.

-A new website, LunarTime, is being built to provide an immersive interactive environment for people to move through stories and come away from that experience with a more expanded, intimate and immediate sense of themselves as part of nature.
-The Lunar Time site will evolve as stories are entered and time-stamped in step with real time lunar phases.
+LunarTime, is being built to provide an immersive interactive environment for people to move through stories and come away from that experience with a more expanded, intimate and immediate sense of themselves as part of nature.
 The Lunar Time domain name was originally inspired by the question posed by UTS scientist Bill Gladstone, “What happens under Antarctic sea ice at full moon?”
 It may now inspire a wider view of humanity from mother moon.

-Now, guided by Tyson I am organising images, sounds and animations according to the five ways of knowing through relationships that he describes in his book: kinship-mind, story-mind, dreaming-mind, ancestor-mind, pattern-mind.
+Now, guided by Yunkaporta, I am arranging images, sounds and animations according to the five ways of thinking that he describes in his book: kinship-mind, story-mind, dreaming-mind, ancestor-mind, pattern-mind.

 For me, the five minds inspire a library with portals through space and time, that allow me and you to follow the Whale’s cyclic journey between Antarctica and Australia, and to witness stories told by creatures, that reflect the diverse nature of their lands and waterways.
-My hope is that knowledge of the cyclic journey will open up possibilities for all people to re-imagine the world as our Indigenous ancestors conceived it, as a whole, living, interconnected entity, and to understand the Antarctic Treaty, and all treaties, as agreements people make for sustaining life well together.
+My hope is that knowledge of the cyclic journey will open up possibilities for me and other people to re-imagine the world as our ancient Indigenous ancestors first conceived it, as a whole, living, interconnected entity, and to understand the Antarctic Treaty, and all treaties, as agreements people make for sustaining life well together.

 I begin by reflecting on Antarctic Animations as expressions of things learned and remembered in relationship, on country, in an ‘alpha state’.
 After travelling to Antarctica with climate scientists (summer 2002-2003) I had conversations with many people back home in Australia.
 Some conversations were through moving and drawing in response to the scientific data and their stories, and finding ways to relate these to personal experience.
 Watching these animations now takes me back to the times and places where we danced and drew together.
 For example, the animation, ‘Connectivity’, combines sounds, gestures, lines and words shared in a workshop that I led with other artists who improvised on the idea that every thing in the natural world is connected: